mrft/itr8/README.md

 #### I don't think that the operator I want can be built with the operatorFactory

 If you have read the examples above, and you still don't see how to write your operator, it could be that it cannot be written with the itr8OperatorFactory.
+(But to be honest, at first I thought I had to write debounce and throttle by combining forEach with an itr8Pushable, but later I realized that was not necessary, and I made a proper version with itr8OperatorFactory which was passive again).

-If that is the case, I advise you to look at the source code of 'debounce', 'throttle' and 'prefetch'.
+But if you are convinced that is the case, I advise you to look at the source code of 'prefetch' or 'mostRecent'.
-Debounce and throttle are actually using a pushable (async) iterator to implement their behaviour, and prefetch is actually returning a custom built iterator.
+Prefetch and mostRecent are actually returning a custom built iterator.

 As long as your operator returns a function transforming the input iterator into another iterator, you're good (and try to be pollite: always support both sync and async iterators as input, and if